horoeka-2021/odd-jobs/README.md

 npm start
 ```

-## Installed packages & components
+# Installed packages & components

-### Client Side
+## Client Side

 1. React
 1. Webpack
 1. Babel
 1. React Components

-### Server Side
+## Server Side

 1. Node
 1. Express
 1. Express-Handlebars
 1. Server Side Routing

-## NPM Scripts
+# NPM Scripts

-Test script
+## Test script
 * test - testing using Jest

-For starting the app in development
+## For starting the app in development
-* dev - used for starting the server in the development environment
+* dev - used for starting the client & server in the development environment
 * dev-client - run webpack with watch option to create bundle.js
 * dev-server - run server(Express)

-For starting the app in production
+## For starting the app in production (e.g. Heroku)
 * start - used for starting the server(Express) in the production environment
 * build - run webpack without watch option to create bundle.js

+## For database operations
+* knex - used for running knex commands

 # Database - SQLite3